 The resounding answer to both of these questions is no!
 (Our sources about Joe come from our study of the films that show Joe teaching, and our interview with a ‘Pilates Elder’).

-Incidentally, this is another fine and provocative article from PilatesIntel which gets our vote for the best Pilates blog in the universe!
-It’s brought to you by Brett Miller who is himself a fine instructor, as well as a sharp, intelligent and witty voice in the Pilates world.
-We highly, highly recommend signing up for his once-a-week and advertisement-free blogs.
+Incidentally, this is another fine and provocative article from PilatesIntel which gets our vote for the best Pilates blog.
+It’s brought to you by Brett Miller who is himself a fine instructor, as well as a sharp, intelligent, and witty voice in the Pilates world.
+We highly recommend signing up for his once-a-week and advertisement-free blog.